Para leer este hoja informativa en español, presione aquí.

-In the US, HIV began mostly as a disease of young men, but today the epidemic impacts people of all ages, including older people (age 50 and over).
-While 50 may not seem 'old,' it is often the age currently used by organizations that keep track of health-related statistics (e.g., the US Centers for Disease Control and Prevention, or CDC).
-As a result, issues related to getting and being older with HIV are receiving more and more attention as this population grows.
+In the US, HIV began mostly as a disease of young men.
+Today, however, the epidemic affects both women and men of all ages, including older women.
+While 50 may not seem 'old,' it is often the age used by organizations that keep track of health-related statistics.
+As a result, issues related to getting and being older with HIV are receiving more and more attention.

-The aging population of people living with HIV is growing for two main reasons: 1) powerful HIV drugs are allowing many people living with HIV to live into their 50s and beyond; and 2) while most new HIV infections occur in younger people, people 50 and older are becoming infected at increasing rates.
-The CDC reports that one in four adults living with HIV was 50 and older in the US in 2012.
-To find out more about why more older adults are becoming infected with HIV, see our fact sheet on Older Women: At Risk for HIV.
+The number of older people living with HIV is growing for two main reasons: 1) powerful HIV drugs are allowing many people to lead longer, healthier lives with HIV; and 2) while most new HIV cases occur in younger people, people over 50 are acquiring HIV at increasing rates.
+To find out more about why more older adults are acquiring HIV, see our fact sheet on Older Women: At Risk for HIV.

-Recent advancements in HIV drugs have been successful at keeping people's immune systems healthy with fewer side effects and fewer pills.
-Despite the tremendous improvements in HIV drugs that now enable most people living with HIV to live long and healthy lives, there are several ways in which living and aging with HIV are different compared to aging while HIV-negative.
-Some of the health problems of older people appear to happen earlier and faster in people living with HIV (this is sometimes referred to as "accelerated aging").
+Recent advancements in developing HIV drugs have successfully kept people's immune systems healthy with fewer side effects and fewer pills.
+Despite the tremendous improvements in HIV drugs that now enable most people to live long and healthy lives with HIV, there are several ways in which living and aging with HIV are different from aging while HIV-negative.
+Some of the health problems experienced by older people appear to happen earlier and faster in people living with HIV (this is sometimes referred to as "accelerated aging").

 The drugs used to treat HIV may also contribute to the aging-related health conditions seen in people living with HIV.
-Although the HIV drugs used now are more effective and less toxic than in previous years, they still may have long-term effects that we do not yet fully understand.
+Although the HIV drugs used now are more effective and less toxic than drugs used in earlier times, they still may have long-term effects that we do not yet fully understand.

 Life expectancy: In most countries, women in the general population live four to five years longer than men.
-Women living with HIV, however, have life expectancies equal to men living with HIV.
+Women living with HIV, however, on average don't live longer than men living with HIV.
 In other words, women living with HIV lose their usual longer life expectancy compared to men.

-Co-morbidities: Co-morbidities refers to medical conditions that people have in addition to HIV.
-These include things like diabetes, liver disease, anemia, and high blood pressure.
-Compared to HIV-negative people, people living with HIV are more likely to have co-morbid conditions.
+Co-morbidities: Co-morbidities refer to medical conditions that people have in addition to HIV.
+These include illnesses such as diabetes, liver disease, anemia, and high blood pressure.
+Compared to HIV-negative people, people living with HIV are more likely to have one of these conditions.

 Heart disease: As people get older, their risk of heart attack and stroke goes up.
 Among post-menopausal women, heart disease can be especially serious because most women who die suddenly from heart disease had no previous symptoms.

-Recent studies suggest that persistent immune activation and inflammation in people living with HIV may contribute to the development of plaque in blood vessels, which can increase the risk for heart attacks and strokes.
-Early studies show that statins, a type of cholesterol-lowering drug, can reduce the build-up of plaque in the arteries of people living with HIV.
-Based on these promising early studies, the US National Institutes of Health (NIH) is now conducting large-scale trials to examine the ability of statins to reduce cardiovascular disease in people living with HIV.
+Recent studies suggest that the ongoing activation of the immune system and inflammation in people living with HIV may contribute to the development of plaque (hard patches) in blood vessels.
+Plaque can increase the risk of heart attacks and strokes.
+Recent studies have shown that statins, a type of cholesterol-lowering drug, may reduce the amount of plaque in the blood vessels of people living with HIV.
+Thus, statins may help to reduce the risk of heart disease in people living with HIV.

 For good heart health, people living with HIV should talk with their health care providers about checking cholesterol levels, blood pressure, and blood sugar.
-Also consider heart-protective habits such as exercising, stopping smoking, and eating a healthy diet.
+Also consider habits that can protect the heart such as exercising, stopping smoking, and eating a healthy diet.
 For more information, see our fact sheet on Caring for Your Heart.

-Anemia: While anemia is no longer as serious a problem as it was early in the HIV epidemic, close to one-third of all women living with HIV still experience mild anemia due to a variety of factors.
-Even mild anemia has been shown to decrease the chances of one's survival while living with HIV.
-In older people, anemia is associated with less muscle strength, difficulty thinking, and an increased risk for falls.
+Anemia: While anemia is no longer as serious a problem as it was early in the HIV epidemic, close to one-third of all women living with HIV still experience mild anemia.
+Even mild anemia has been shown to lower the chances of surviving while living with HIV.
+In older people, anemia is associated with less muscle strength, difficulty thinking, and an increased risk of falls.

-Blood tests for anemia are fairly simple, and can help point to its cause.
-Depending on the source of your anemia, your provider will recommend appropriate treatment.
-Most providers regularly screen for anemia when doing routine blood work to monitor HIV disease.
+Blood tests for anemia are fairly simple and can help point to its cause.
+Depending on the cause of your anemia, your provider will recommend appropriate treatment.
+Most providers regularly screen for anemia during routine blood work for monitoring HIV.
 For more information, see our fact sheet on Anemia and Women.

 Bone disease: Weakened bones can occur with age, especially in women after they stop having menstrual periods.
-Loss of bone density can lead to osteoporosis, which weakens bones and raises the risk that bones may break.
-People living with HIV of both sexes are more likely to develop osteoporosis than HIV-negative individuals.
+Loss of bone mineral density (bone strength) can lead to osteoporosis, which weakens bones and increases the risk that bones may break.
+Both men and women living with HIV are more likely to develop osteoporosis than are HIV-negative people.

-An easy and painless test called a DEXA scan can help you and your health care provider monitor your bone health and determine if you are at risk for a serious fracture.
-Vitamin D and calcium supplements may be recommended.
-Prescription medications to help reverse bone loss are also available.
+An easy and painless test called a DEXA scan can help you and your health care provider monitor your bone health and determine if you are at risk for a serious fracture (break).
+Your provider may recommend vitamin D and calcium supplements.
+Prescription medications to help reverse (change back) bone loss are also available.

 For more information on specific conditions for which people living with HIV are at risk, see our fact sheets in the Health and Medical Issues section of our website.

-While these health challenges may seem discouraging, they really show that people living with HIV are now living long-enough, healthy-enough lives to die of the same types of conditions that cause death in the general population.
-Because people living with HIV may encounter these medical issues sooner, it is important that both people living with HIV and their providers stay aware of these issues and take appropriate action.
+While these health challenges may seem discouraging, they show that the lives of people living with HIV are now long and healthy enough that they die of the same conditions as the general population.
+Because people living with HIV may encounter these medical issues earlier in their lives, it is important that both people living with HIV and their providers are aware of them.
 There is still plenty you can do to stay healthy and live a full life.
 Here are some suggestions to get you started:

 "You Are Only as Old as You Feel"

 Many older people are already taking medications for other conditions.
-It is important to know if HIV drugs will interact with these medications, such as those used for high blood pressure or high cholesterol.
-Therefore, it is important to tell your health care provider about any over-the-counter medications, prescription drugs, herbs, vitamins, or supplements that you take so that you can identify any possible drug interactions.
+Some HIV drugs may interact with these medications, such as those used for high blood pressure or high cholesterol.
+Tell your health care provider about all over-the-counter medications, prescription drugs, herbs, vitamins, or supplements that you take so that he or she can identify any possible drug interactions.

 Monitoring Your Overall Health

 It is important for anyone over 40 to pay close attention to their health and get regular checkups.
-If you are living with HIV, it is important to keep an eye out for problems early so that you can make healthy choices as soon as possible.
-In addition to getting regular checkups that look for signs of the conditions listed above, be sure your checkups also look for cognitive problems (changes in thinking or memory), liver disease, kidney disease, metabolic and body shape abnormalities, diabetes, and mental health issues, including depression.
+If you are living with HIV, it is important to watch for problems earlier in your life so that you can make healthy choices as soon as possible.
+In addition to getting regular checkups that look for signs of the conditions listed above, be sure your checkups also look for cognitive problems (changes in thinking or memory), liver disease, kidney disease, unusual metabolic and body shape changes, diabetes, and mental health issues, including depression.

 The aging process itself can lower energy levels, restrict social encounters, and cause decreased physical and mental abilities.
 This means that older people living with HIV may suffer more emotional problems and physical stresses than others do.

 Stigma can also make things difficult.
-There is the stigma of living with HIV disease and the stigma of ageism.
+There is the stigma of living with HIV and the stigma of being older.
 This can make it difficult for older people to find support.
-First of all, they may be ashamed and hesitate to tell anyone that they have HIV.
-Second, they may not be comfortable in support groups and choose not to join them.
+First of all, they may be ashamed and hesitate to tell anyone that they live with HIV.
+Secondly, they may not be comfortable in support groups that include younger people.

 However, it is important for older people living with HIV to seek out support.
 A lack of support can lead to depression.
 A mental health counselor, health educator, or peer counselor can help.
 Some peer counselors may have had similar experiences and can share healthy ways to cope.

-You may find it helpful to hear the stories of older people living with HIV – of women and men, some of whom have been living with HIV for years, and some of whom have been recently diagnosed as living with HIV.
-There are several stories of older Americans living with HIV at The Graying of AIDS.
+You may find it helpful to hear the stories of older people living with HIV – of women and men, some of whom have been living with HIV for years, and some of whom have been recently diagnosed with HIV.
+See the Additional Resources section for links to some stories.

-There is a lot of research and attention focused on aging and HIV.
-With it may come advances in the care and treatment of older people living with HIV.
-In the meantime, it is important for both middle-aged and older people living with HIV to get checked regularly for signs of changes with their HIV as well as signs of diseases associated with aging.
+Much research and attention are focused on aging and HIV.
+This may result in advances in the care and treatment of older people living with HIV.
+In the meantime, it is important for both middle-aged and older people living with HIV to get checked regularly for signs of changes in their HIV, as well as signs of the diseases associated with aging.
 This includes testing for cancer, heart problems, bone disorders, and other health issues that are becoming more common among people living with HIV as they get older.

-Lastly, one of the most valuable things you can do is tend to your attitude.
-Having a positive or upbeat attitude can positively affect your body and overall health.
+Lastly, one of the most valuable things you can do is to feel good about yourself and your age.
+Having a cheerful outlook on life can positively affect your body and overall health.
 You may find it helpful to pay attention to the things for which you are grateful, to the abundance of life around you, or to the intention with which you hope to live.
-In this way, you may connect with a greater sense of aliveness, no matter what your actual age.